achiusano/machine_learning/AirBNB/README.md

-Starter predictive code for optimizing the average price of a rental listing
+Starter predictive code for optimizing the average price of a rental listing using K-Nearest Neighbors Algorithm.